-I teach privately across a variety of musical disciplines and offer workshops for institutions.
-In my lessons I implement examples from past freelance projects, where I provide you with detailed insights of my work process and creative choices.
-From a single idea to composition to recording and production.
+I teach privately and also offer workshops for institutions.
+In my lessons I implement examples from past freelance projects, where I provide you with insights of my work process and creative choices.
+From single idea to full composition to recording and production.
 My teaching style is easygoing and I always adjust myself to the student's needs.

-I also provide a course in ear training expanding on the Zoltan Kodaly philosophy with my book 'Ear Training in Context', utilizing 2+ hours of custom audio-content across various musical styles.
-My method trains students' inner ear with multi-part solfège of multi-timbral arrangements to prepare them for real working-life situations in bands, orchestras or in the recording studio.
+My ear training course expands on the Zoltan Kodaly philosophy with my book 'Ear Training in Context', utilizing 2+ hours of custom audio-content across various musical styles.
+The method trains students' inner ear with multi-part solfège of multi-timbral arrangements to prepare them for real working-life situations in bands, orchestras or in the recording studio.

 Percy Bergman, Linnaeus University, Faculty of Arts & Humanities, Sweden

 Weerasak Aksontung, Dean of Faculty of Fine Arts, RS University, Thailand